Trismegiste/DokudokiBundle/README.md

 ### What about MongoDate ?
 Any DateTime are converted into MongoDate and vice versa.

-### I have seen the ReflectionClassBC, it is ugly
-That's right.
-[PHPUnit does the same for Mockup][*4], by the way.
-But the gain is you don't require PHP 5.4 to use this lib.
-And this hack is encapsuled and can be easily removed.

 ### I see you're using mongo types in your classes model, what about abstraction ?
 Abstraction is good but seriously, we're talking about performance here...
 Have you ever switch an app to another database ?